 Kiera joined Art on the Underground in 2015 from the London School of Economics.
 She was Public Programme Coordinator, leading a programme exploring the connection between performance, design and politics and how those connections help us understand cities, with sociologist Richard Sennett.
-Between 2012 and 2016 she was founder and curator at Legion TV, a not-for-profit space that commissions early career artists to make new work.
-Recent projects include Samara Scott, Yuri Pattison, Hannah Black and collaborations with the New Museum New York and South London Gallery.
-At Art on the Underground she has curated a political campaign with the Mayor’s office in response to Brexit with artists including Tania Bruguera, Jeremy Deller and Bedwyr Williams; a new permanent artwork series across the Victoria line with Giles Round and a new permanent building launching in the Summer of 2017 with Assemble.
-Kiera has a BA in Fine Art and an MA in Philosophy.
+Between 2012 and 2016 she was founder and curator at Legion TV, a not-for-profit space, projects include Samara Scott, Yuri Pattison, Hannah Black and collaborations with the New Museum New York and South London Gallery.
+At Art on the Underground she has curated projects with Tania Bruguera, Jeremy Deller and Bedwyr Williams; a permanent artwork series with Giles Round and a new permanent building launching in the Autumn of 2017 with Assemble.
+Kiera has taught at the Royal College of Art, Wimbledon College of Art, Bath University and sits on the advisory board at Banner Repeater.
+She has a BA in Fine Art and an MA in Philosophy.

 Jess Davies-Molloy, Curator & Technical Programme Manager